OpenHMD/OpenHMD/README.md

   * libvr - http://hg.sitedethib.com/libvr

 ## Compiling and Installing
-Using make
+Using make:

     ./autogen.sh # (if you're building from the git repository) ./configure [--enable-openglexample]
     make
     sudo make install

-Using CMake
+Using CMake:

 With CMake, you can enable and disable drivers to compile OpenHMD with.
 Current Available drivers are: OPENHMD_DRIVER_OCULUS_RIFT and OPENHMD_DRIVER_ANDROID

     cmake -DOPENHMD_DRIVER_ANDROID=ON .